Table of Contents

 HOW TO GET TO STONE RIDGE, NY

 You will need a car to travel there and get around.
 From New York City, take the New York State Thruway north towards Albany.
 Take Exit 18 at New Paltz and turn on to Route 32 northbound, then left at Rosendale and left again at the end of the road and you will be on Route 209, which is Main Street, Stone Ridge.
 It’s a 2-hour drive with good traffic.
+Be sure to book your rental car in advance.

 Disclaimer: This article may contain affiliate links.